 Current stock market conditions for public junior resource companies are not supportive of funding grassroots exploration or even advancing resource projects due to low metal prices and other factors.
 Given the difficulties in raising new capital through the equity markets, such companies are seeking out alternative sources of capital such as joint ventures with strategic partners, raising capital with financial partner equity groups, and investment from royalty-streaming investment groups.
 It is uncertain how long this trend will continue.
 Otherwise there are no unusual trends, events or uncertainties presently known or identifiable to management that are reasonably expected to have a material effect on the Company's business, financial condition or results of operations.
-The nature of the Company's business is demanding of capital for property acquisition costs, exploration and holding costs.
-The Company may stake ground as it becomes available for exploration and will drop claims from time to time if claims are deemed to have low potential for discovery.
+The nature of the Company may stake ground as it becomes available for exploration and will drop claims from time to time if claims are deemed to have low potential for discovery.
 The Company intends to utilize cash on hand to meet its obligations and will continue to raise funds primarily by equity financings as necessary to augment this cash position as it does not have any operating cash flow.